 6 Resolution concerning the due convening of the Meeting

-7 Presentation of the annual report and the consolidated financial statements, and the report of the auditors and the consolidated report of the auditors.
-Address by CEO.
+7 Presentation of the annual report and the consolidated financial statements, together with the report of the auditors and the auditors’ report on the consolidated financial statements

 8 Matters arising from the above reports